What is Marijuana?

-When Smoked—Onset of effect is within minutes, peak intensity is within 70 minutes, decline is within 2 hours, clearing of effects within 6 hours
+When Smoked–Onset of effect is within minutes, peak intensity is within 70 minutes, the decline is within 2 hours, clearing of effects within 6 hours

-When Eaten—Only 1/4 to 1/3 of THC reaches the blood stream.
+When Eaten–Only 1/4 to 1/3 of THC reaches the bloodstream.
 Onset is from 30-120 minutes, duration of effect is 8-12 hours.

-Because of the amount of time marijuana remains in the system, intervention services with long-term treatment is indicated along with participation in NA for socialization.
+Because of the amount of time marijuana remains in the system, intervention services with long-term treatment are indicated along with participation in NA for socialization.
 Treatment must include attention to detoxification with assessment for other chemical use.
-For chronic users and adolescents habilitation skills are appropriate because of the memory loss and/or lapses and to elevate self-esteem.
+For chronic users and adolescents habilitation skills are appropriate because of memory loss and/or lapses and to elevate self-esteem.

 Wondering if an intervention is the right move?